Quadratically Enriched Plane Curve Counting via Tropical Geometry: Compatibility with existing tropical curve counts

 \textbf{Case 2:} The double point $q_s$ was on a vertex of type~\fatPointOnVertex{}.
 If we separate the double point into two close-by simple points, they will be on two of the edges adjacent to the vertex, but we have just one local deformation for $(\Gamma,f)$.
-The deformed multiplicity accounts for the former type~\fatPointOnVertex{} vertex as well as for the vertex adjacent to it via a vertical edge in the deformation with a factor of $(m^2)^{\A^1}$, if~$m$ is the weight of the vertical edge.
-Note that this still holds if the vertical edge is unbounded and hence without a second vertex: in this case it is necessarily $m = 1$.
-For Definition~\ref{def-A1mult} applied before the deformation, the vertex of type~\fatPointOnVertex{} itself contributes to $\mult^{\AA^1}(\Gamma, f)$ with a factor of

-The vertex adjacent to it via a vertical edge (if there is any) contributes nothing.
-Again, we have the same contribution for $\mult^{\AA^1}(\Gamma, f)$ and $\mult^D(\Gamma, f)$ and we can conclude that they are equal.
+For Definition~\ref{def-A1mult-vertices} applied before the deformation, the vertex of type~\fatPointOnVertex{} contributes to $\mult^{\AA^1}(\Gamma, f)$ with a factor of $\gamma(m, 1) = m^{\AA^1}$.
+But this is the same as the contribution of the vertex after the deformation to $\mult^D(\Gamma, f)$ and we can conclude that again $\mult^{\AA^1}$ and $\mult^D$ are equal.

 \textbf{Case 3:} Consider $q_s$ to be a double point like type \fatPointOnParallelogram{} or on any double edge which is not part of a twin tree.
 Deforming the double point into two close-by simple points leads to two options to locally deform the tropical stable map accordingly, which have the same quadratically enriched multiplicity, as they only differ combinatorially by which edge passes through which of the two simple points in the deformation.